canjs/can-query-logic/doc/can-query-logic.md

             return searchB;
         }
         // A:`ice` ∩ B:`cream` => `ice` && `cream`
-        // But there is no `QueryLogic.AndValues`,
+        // But suppose AND isn't supported,
         // So we return `UNDEFINABLE`.
         return QueryLogic.UNDEFINABLE;
     },